 6. How much does PrEP cost?

-The Project offers PrEP Benefit Navigation to help reduce overall cost.
-In many cases the medication is provided free-of-charge.
+The Project offers free PrEP Benefit Navigation to help reduce overall cost.
+In most cases PrEP is provided at no cost to the client.
 Please contact us to learn more.

 7. Do I really need to take PrEP?